gsandhucando/real-estate-app/README.md

 Properties can be sorted by city, home type, number of bedrooms, price, floor space, and extras.

+Able to click on property to get more details.

 hosted on free heroku app: https://properties1.herokuapp.com/